Coping with peak packaging demand

 Leverage your Black Friday packaging opportunity

 The bottom line is that your Black Friday packaging can provide a competitive advantage if you get it right.
-The benefit is even more important when set against the discounting (and subsequently slim margins) that characterises the trading across this period.
+This benefit is even more important when set against the discounting (and subsequently slim margins) that characterises trading during this period.

-By minimising the cost and brand damage of returns, fostering loyalty amongst consumers and maximising the efficiency of your packing, supply chain and even retail operations, you can see significant long-term benefits to your business.
+By minimising the cost and brand damage of returns, fostering consumer loyalty, and maximising the efficiency of your packing, supply chain, and even retail operations, you can see significant long-term benefits to your business.

 Exceed customer expectations